yuliya-karimova/cv/cv.md

 **Address:** Russia, Saint Petersburg

 ## PROFILE
-I have two years of experience in UI, UX and WEB design and three years of experience in testing.
+I have two years of experience in web design and three years in testing.

-During my work as a web designer I developed design of websites for a wide range of companies, created different advertising products.
+During my work as a web designer I developed adaptive websites for a wide range of companies, made different advertising products, graphic content and did everything possible to make the product convenient for our clients and their clients too.

-As a tester I took part in preparing test documentation, testing and support for large commercial projects.
+But then I thought that I wanted to know how to work in a big company, and wanted to know something new and I got a job in Yandex as a tester.

+It was a very useful and important experience, but after all I realized that I'm more interested in creating a product.
+I really like to see the result of what I do because it really motivates me.

+That’s why I decided to try JavaScript.
+And it turned out to be really captivating for me.
+So I have a strong intention to learn and master it.
+But I'm sure that all my experience will help me in my future work.

+I've just finished a Stage 0 of JavaScript/Front-end course by RS School and have started a Stage 1.
-And now I have a great willingness to learn and master JavaScript.
-I am eager to be challenged in order to grow and further improve my skills.
+My current goal is to grow professionally and further improve my skills.

 ## SKILLS
-* Knowledge of HTML, CSS, JavaScript
+ * HTML, CSS, JavaScript
-* Experience with Git, GitHub
+ * Git, GitHub
-* Debugging with Charles, Fiddler, browser devtools
+ * Charles, Fiddler, DevTools
-* Cross platform (devices, systems, browsers) manual testing
+ * Cross platform manual testing
-* Good command of bug tracking systems
+ * Visual Studio Code
+ * Illustrator, Photoshop
+ * 3D Max, Blender

 ## CODE SAMPLES
 #### [Array difference](https://www.codewars.com/kata/523f5d21c841566fde000009)